oslabs-beta/ProtoCAD/README.md

 ProtoCAD is a prototyping tool that empowers developers to build and visualize their component as GraphQL schemas and queries.

-ProtoCAD is in beta.
-Please post any issues to our GitHub - we are actively looking for opportunities to improve this tool and we welcome your feedback.

 ## Getting Started:
 - Run Electron and Webpack in Development Mode